 How do I stop dog aggression?

 Make sure to determine the reason for aggression before you correct it.
 Rule out health issues then check for resource guarding, previous abuse, fear, anxiety, and lack of exercise.
-If you have small children in your home, refrain them from interacting with your dogs until the aggression stops.
+If you have small children in your home, refrain from interacting with your dogs until the aggression stops.
 However, it’s best to call an expert on pet behaviors in some cases.

 Why is my dog eating poop and rolling in it?